 uBlock Origin is an ad blocker.

 View Image (Install | GitHub)

 Keepa is an Amazon price tracker.
 I use Keepa for two main purposes.
 The first being to track products I'm interested in to get alerts when the price falls below a certain threshold.
 The second purpose is for the nice price history charts it gives me directly on the Amazon product page.
 This offers a way to see if the product price is high or low given historical price data.

 Eno from Capital One (Install)

 This is my most recent extension addition.
 If you have a Capital One card this can be super handy.
 The extension generates unique virtual card numbers.
-This gives you the ability to not use your actual credit card number on a site your not sure is using best security practices.
-You can also lock virtual card numbers which is useful in the instance when you sign up for a free trial, cancel, and you want to make absolutely sure you don't get charged.
+This gives you the ability to not use your actual credit card number on a site you're not sure is using best security practices.
+You can also lock virtual card numbers which is useful in the instance when you sign up for a free trial, cancel, and you want to make sure you don't get charged.
 If you signed up for the free trial with a virtual card you can lock the card and have peace of mind that you will not get charged down the line.